Argyll and Bute Militia: West of Scotland Artillery

-By 1895 it had become difficult to obtain recruits in the sparsely populated counties of Argyll and Bute, so the recruiting area was expanded to include Lanarkshire and Renfrewshire, and on 7 November 1895 royal approval was given for the unit's title to be changed to The West of Scotland Artillery.
+By 1895, it had become difficult to obtain recruits in the sparsely populated counties of Argyll and Bute, so the recruiting area was expanded to include Lanarkshire and Renfrewshire.
+On 7 November 1895, royal approval was given for the unit's title to be changed to The West of Scotland Artillery.
 Its HQ moved from Campbeltown to Maryhill Barracks, Glasgow, in 1897.
-The unit was embodied for home defence from 8 May to 3 October 1900 during the Second Boer War.
-Francis A. Walker-Jones was appointed Lt-Col on 28 November 1900.
+The unit was embodied for home defence from 8 May to 3 October 1900, during the Second Boer War.

 From 1902 most units of the Militia artillery formally became part of the Royal Garrison Artillery, the unit taking the title of West of Scotland RGA (M).

+Equipment

+In 1898, the unit was photographed at practice camp at Buddon manning old muzzle-loading guns on traversing platforms.
+In 1904, they were again photographed at Buddon, but now manning a mobile heavy battery of 4.7-inch guns on field carriages.

 Disbandment

 After the Boer War, the future of the Militia was called into question.
 There were moves to reform all the Auxiliary Forces (Militia, Yeomanry and Volunteers) to take their place in the six Army corps proposed by St John Brodrick as Secretary of State for War.
 For this, some batteries of Militia Artillery were to be converted to field artillery.
 However, little of Brodrick's scheme was carried out.

 Under the more sweeping Haldane Reforms of 1908, the Militia was replaced by the Special Reserve, a semi-professional force whose role was to provide reinforcement drafts for Regular units serving overseas in wartime.
 Although the West of Scotland RGA (M) transferred to the Special Reserve Royal Field Artillery on 12 July 1908 (taking the title West of Scotland Royal Field Reserve Artillery), it was disbanded in March 1909.
+Instead, the men of the RFA Special Reserve would form Brigade Ammunition Columns for the Regular RFA brigades on the outbreak of war.

+Commanders

+Colonels

+The following served as Colonel of the Regiment: